 • Custom visualization plugins — Extend data interaction with tailored plugins for tabular, geospatial, genomic, or simulation data.

-• Storage — POSIX and S3/object storage, and data management on multiple systems.
+• Storage — POSIX and S3-compatible object storage, and data management on multiple systems.

 • Persistent identifiers — Assign DOIs, Handles, or ARKs to ensure permanent citation and reliable referencing.

-• Configurable metadata — Use built-in metadata standards or tailor schemas to disciplinary or institutional requirements.
+• Configurable metadata schemas — Use built-in schemas or tailor to disciplinary or institutional requirements.

-• Multistage curation workflow — Draft, review, revise, and finalize publications through a configurable editorial pipeline.
+• Curation workflow — Draft, review, revise, and finalize publications through a configurable editorial pipeline.

-• Embargo and access control — Configure embargo periods and access restrictions to align with funding policies and IP requirements.
+• Embargo and access control — Configure embargo periods and access restrictions to align with funding policies and intellectual property requirements.

 • Full content publishing — Host documentation, announcements, training materials, event listings, and community features in one place.